vc1492a/dateCleanse.py/readme.md

 - Ensure robust behavior in different use cases
 - Toggle the post-2000 assumption on or off
 - Ensure extra line at the end of new csv file is not printed
+- Allow batch processing of more than one input file
+- Allow processing of multiple columns of data